-This game is easy to learn and fun for ages 4+.
+Zingo is easy to learn and fun for ages 4+.
 Build language skills by matching simple words with their image—clear instructions to play.

 Jenga is another game that works well with many different ages.
 Stack the pieces up and carefully pull one at a time without having the tower tumble over.
 Steady hands and a slight risk are the focus of this game.

 You may have seen this classic before.
-Just like Jenga, Don’t break the ice presents a fun challenge to hold a steady hand and take a little risk without causing the ice to come crashing down.
+Just like Jenga, Don’t Break the Ice presents a fun challenge to hold a steady hand and take a little risk without causing the ice to come crashing down.

 Qwirkle is a game we can introduce at a young age.
-The idea is to build lines by matching the tiles based on either color or shape.
+The idea is to build lines by matching the tiles based on color or shape.
 Younger children can play with matching tiles.
-Older children can deepen the play by adding spatial recognition, planning, and problem-solving skills to collect points for each line created—an excellent game to extend on concepts such as sorting objects by more than one attribute.
+Older children can deepen the play by adding spatial recognition, planning, and problem-solving skills to collect points for each line created—an excellent game to extend concepts such as sorting objects by more than one attribute.

 Which game will you introduce to your family first?
 I cannot wait to hear which board game you pick.